Police investigating fatal shooting at Victory Park in Louisville's California neighborhood

 When officers arrived at the scene, they found a shooting victim -- a victim Louisville Metro Police spokesman Dwight Mitchell describes as a young man in his late teens.
 According to Louisville Metro Police, that victim has died.

-Police on the scene say they believe the shooting took place near a crowded basketball court at the park.
+Police on the scene said they believe the shooting took place near a crowded basketball court at the park.

 Mitchell said it's a tragic sign of the times.